 Too much time can also burn your source material and lead to extra contaminants in the rosin.
 While you may be able to squeeze some extra yield from a longer press, what you’re actually collecting may be of compromised quality.

 Keep in mind that the less time we expose cannabis to heat of any kind, the better.
 There are exceptions, such as when we’re using a warm curing process for our rosin or we’re decarboxylating cannabis.
 But overall, we want to keep temps as low as possible for terpene and cannabinoid preservation.

-Visual queues include the flow of rosin from the source material and away from the heated plates.
+Visual cues include the flow of rosin from the source material and away from the heated plates.
 As long as rosin is flowing out from between the plates, you can press for longer.
 Once the flow stops, release pressure and remove the material.

-Another queue is smell.
+Another cue is smell.
 If the smell of your material explodes into the room during the end of extraction, it’s likely you’re starting to vaporize a lot of the therapeutic molecules right into the air.
 Stop extraction and reduce time for the next round of pressing, while also considering a reduction in temperature.